dennislee22/dennislee22.github.io/docs/cdppvc/base.md

 ---

-## Run sanity check in each host
+## Sanity check

-1. JDK has already been installed.
+1. Ensure that JDK has already been installed in each host.

     ```bash
     # rpm -qa | grep jdk